-Consent Form: An agreement that, as part of the Sport Organization's Adoption Contract, a Sport Organization must ensure every Participant and any other individual subject to the CSSP agrees to the Consent Form making them aware they are subject to the CSSP and the CSSP Rules.
+Consent Form: AsAn agreement that, as part of the Sport Organization's Adoption Contract, a Sport Organization must ensure every Participant must sign a and any other individual subject to the CSSP agrees to the Consent Form making them aware they are subject to the CSSP and the CSSP Rules.

-Impacted Person: A person who has directly experienced alleged Prohibited Behaviour and has been identified as an Impacted Person by the CCES in the CSSP Process.
+Impacted Person: A person who has directly experienced alleged Prohibited Behaviour and has been identified as an Impacted Person by the CCES in the CSSP process Process.
 An Impacted Person may or may not be the Reporting Person in a Report.